Chrov/Chrov/README.md

 # Hi there, I'm Camilo Vergara! 👋

-I'm a 24-year-old self-taught programmer from Chile who is currently studying to become a Systems Analyst at IES Córdoba.
-I'm also a proud father of a wonderful family.

 💻 I'm passionate about coding and I'm always looking for opportunities to learn and improve my skills.
 I love to work on new and exciting projects, and I'm comfortable working with a wide range of programming languages and technologies.

 📚 In addition to my studies, I spend a lot of time learning and exploring new areas of technology.
 I'm a strong believer in the power of self-education and I'm always looking for ways to expand my knowledge and stay up-to-date with the latest trends and developments in the industry.